Near Enemy

 The key is having the awareness to perceive the difference between what you are, and what the beliefs in your mind “say” you are.

-Practical steps to developing this awareness can be found in my Self Mastery course.
+Practical steps to developing this awareness and using it for change can be found in my Self Mastery course.

 Difficulty Making a Choice